cssnano/cssnano/site/src/docs/presets.md

 };
 ```

-For most use cases, the default preset should be suitable for your needs, but
+For most use cases, the default preset should be suitable, but
 we also offer an advanced preset which performs more aggressive transformations.
 You can read more about this in
 [our advanced transformations guide][guideadvancedtransforms].